unaigonzalezz/IMG2PBR/README.md

 ## Known issues

 Errors are expected to appear, the utility is on a early stage and I will continue with the development.

-The utility don't manage the exceptions by the moment.

 If you have strange numbers on the headline of the utility, you need to install Python, otherwise you won't see the colours.